DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 challenge from the verifier.
 It is not possible to compute the verifier from the challenge.

-In the /authorize call, the client passes the CHALLENGE.
+In the `GET /authorize` call, the client passes the CHALLENGE.
-When exchanging the code for a token, the client passes the VERIFIER.
+When exchanging the code for a token (`POST /token`), the client passes the VERIFIER.

 The idea is that only the bonafide client would have the random verifier that matches the challenge.
 This avoids risk of interception of the code in transit.